cloudfoundry/locket/doc/README.md

 ## RPC Calls

 Ifrit runners are the most convenient way to use the locket service.
-For more advanced you can use the RPC calls which are documented below
+For more advanced use cases please refer to the RPC calls documented below

 ### LockRequest